thefork-widgets/centered-text-ES-IT-FR-EN/README.md

 # CenteredText_ES-IT-FR-EN

-Centered text depending on the widget languaje
+Centered text depending on the widget language

 Example: